-- 1. To respond to the COVID-19 public health emergency or its negative economic impacts; - 2.
-To respond to workers performing essential work during the COVID-19 public health emergency by providing premium pay to eligible workers of the recipient that are performing such essential work, or by providing grants to eligible employers that have eligible workers who perform essential work: - 3.
-For the provision of government services, to the extent of the reduction in revenue of such
+- 1. To respond to the COVID-19 public health emergency or its negative economic impacts; - To respond to workers performing essential work during the COVID-19 public health emergency by providing premium pay to eligible workers of the recipient that are performing such essential work, or by providing grants to eligible employers that have eligible workers who perform essential work; - 3.
+For the provision of government services, to the extent of the reduction in revenue of such recipient due to the COVID-19 public health emergency, relative to revenues collected in the most recent full fiscal year of the recipient prior to the emergency; - 4.
+To make necessary investments in water, sewer, or broadband infrastructure; - 5.
+To provide emergency relief from natural disasters or the negative economic impacts of natural

-1 The SLFRF rule defines "COVID-19 public health emergency" as "the period beginning on January 27, 2020 and lasting until the termination of the national emergency concerning the COVID-19 outbreak declared pursuant to the National Emergencies Act."
+&lt;sup>1 The SLFRF rule defines "COVID-19 public health emergency" as "the period beginning on January 27, 2020 and lasting until the termination of the national emergency concerning the COVID-19 outbreak declared pursuant to the National Emergencies Act."
 See 31 CFR 35.3.
 As discussed in FAQ 4.11, following the termination of the National Emergency on April 10, 2023, recipients generally may continue to make investments using their SLFRF funds without changes, with the exception of projects in the premium pay eligible use category.
 Please refer to FAQ 4.11 for more information.